 The Last Hangover in America

 12/29/17: Alcohol AddictionAs the last couple of days winds down and we close out 2017, people experience a wide range of emotions.
 Some of us get reflective.
 Others hopeful that next year will be better than the last.
 Few will be saddened, focusing on the traumatic events that darkened their days.
 Even fewer, will be actionable.
 Celebrating the eve of the New Year is common.
 So too are the subsequent overdoses, traffic accidents and sexual assaults that result from ill-made celebratory choices.
 Is it a fantasy to even think for a moment what it would be like to wake up knowing that it marked the day of the last hangover in America?

+Does the Media Dictate Life or Does Life Dictate the Media?With the United States consumed by addictions (sex, food, drugs, alcohol, and more) and advertisers who profit off the rate of relapse, will 2018 turn out to be any different in your personal life than it is right now?
+When you turn on the television January 1st to watch the Rose Bowl Parade, college championship football games or your favorite movie, you’ll be bombarded with commercials reminding you how awful you should feel about your holiday overconsumption.
+Even the blockbuster film series The Hangover made millions depicting behavior that leads to illness and fatalities.
 Whatever your addiction is, whichever vice controls you, for some reason January is the end-all be-all month to overcome it and get some help.
 Here’s the part they don’t mention: YOU HAVE TO WANT TO QUIT.
 There has to be a life changing event, big or small that makes you want to take action and do it.

+The Deciding FactorDeciding to stop drinking or drug use can be stated from an intellectual place.
+The mind makes the decision.
+But the strength of the decision lies in your gut.
+You have to believe from every part of your soul that your last drunken stupor or your last high was just that, the last.
+You could be shelling out thousands of dollars to get the best addiction treatment program out there but if you’re not 100 percent convinced that sobriety is your better life path, it’s likely to be an exercise in futility.
 You may have heard that every life-changing moment starts with a why.
 Your why is personal.
 It doesn’t have to be big.
 There could be a grandiose story behind why you decide to quit.
 It could be an overwhelming feeling that you’re sick and tired of being sick and tired.
 Many times, it’s just that somehow you wake up (after your last hangover) and find yourself at a different spiritual place.
 Something shifted inside of you and the thought of going back to living life the way you had been is no longer an option.

 - 64,070 people died from drug overdose in 2016.